rebuild your worth, book a free consultation todayBook Now

 Payday loans are the most expensive way to borrow money.
 They have a short term of 14 days, and an APR that averages around 500%.
 Moreover, payday lenders often charge exorbitant fees for late payments.
 As a result, many Canadians fall into the payday loan cycle, a cycle of debt that can easily ruin your finances.

 In general, it’s recommended you use a payday loan as a last resort.
 These short-term, high-interest credit products are typically relied on by individuals who were credit constrained.
 In fact, according to a report by the Financial Consumer Agency Of Canada, 60% of Canadians who have used a payday loan did not have access to a credit card.

-Depending on your borrowing needs, some credit options will work better than others.
+Depending on your money borrowing needs, some credit options will work better than others.
 For example, if you plan on purchasing a car, a car loan will usually provide you with better terms and a lower rate than a personal loan due to the security it provides.
 It is also important to understand and prepare all the necessary documentation you need when applying for a loan.
 That is to say, incorrect information and lack of documentation can lead to your loan application being rejected.